The Biotechnology - Advanced program prepares students to analyze forensic, DNA and other medical applications data in automated lab environments.

 - laboratory services following ISO 17025 standards.

 Emerging career fields include microbial forensics and its applications to bio-terrorism and microbial disease.
-Program graduates can pursue further specialization and seek accreditation with regulating bodies such as the Ontario Association of Certified Engineering Technicians and Technologists (OACETT).
+Program graduates can pursue further specialization and seek accreditation with regulating bodies such as the Ontario Association of Certified Engineering Technicians and Technologists (OACETT) and the College of Medical Laboratory Technologists of Ontario (CMLTO).

 Minimum Admission Requirements